RBC battles former executive after dropping Volcker strategy

 Wall Street banks have fought hard against the Volcker rule on Capitol Hill and at regulatory agencies, and have recently been lobbying the new Congress to make changes that would soften its impact.

-They have also taken advantage of exemptions related to hedging and merchant banking.
-But moving proprietary trading offshore has been a challenge for some foreign banks because of compliance issues.
+They have also taken advantage of loopholes related to hedging and merchant banking.
+But moving proprietary trading offshore has not been a widely used strategy, because of compliance concerns.

-"Many big global banks have ended up implementing Volcker procedures around the world anyway," said John Williams, a partner at Milbank, Tweed, Hadley & McCloy.
-"Even if banks can take advantage of the exemption it's hard to do so in a global market."

 The Botswana-born trader launched an arbitration proceeding before the Financial Industry Regulatory Authority (FINRA) seeking a decision that would allow him to use the intellectual property and award him more than $2 million, according to court records.